Stivvo/wayPreview/README.md

 ```

 The ``--infinite`` option is useful when running wayPreviewServer in full screen
-mode, because it sets the window height
+or tiling mode, because it sets the the height of.
+It should be used together
+with something like ``--fit``.
+Don't follow the sway commands of the previous
+section if you want to make wayPreviewServer tiling.

 The factor is a decimal number that will multiply the related value by itself